ZTL-UwU/waveforge/docs/physics-system.md

 - Fluid flow: The duck will be carried by the flow of fluid pixels.

-- Steam jets: The duck will be propelled by gas pixels, allowing it to reach higher areas.
+- Steam jets: The duck will be propelled by steam pixels, allowing it to reach higher areas.

 - Explosion knockback: The duck will be pushed away from explosions.
 (Note: this is not yet implemented.)